-- Raising awareness and accessibility of support services - Ensuring privacy and guaranteed anonymity

-- Challenging the stigma surrounding mental health issues - More acceptance and understanding towards students who suffer from mental illness
+- Raising awareness and accessibility of support services - Ensuring privacy and guaranteed anonymity - Challenging the stigma surrounding mental health issues - More acceptance and understanding towards students who suffer from mental illness www.healthwatchnewcastle.org.uk/about -us/documents under 'Reports'.

 We published a report, 'Young People's Mental Wellbeing in Newcastle', with recommendations, and the research results were also submitted in a call for evidence to 'Expanding Minds, Improving Lives'.
 This joint health and local authority project in Newcastle and Gateshead is currently reviewing mental health provision for children and young people and their families.